Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 Introducing “Double Your Confidence in Speaking”

-Like a Pro Athlete you’ll follow a specific weekly “training plan” from Monday to Friday where you’ll listen to a series of podcasts on our Herr Professor App while commuting, while going for a walk or while having breakfast, and this way not wasting one extra minute of your valuable time.
+Just like a sports athlete, you’ll follow a specific weekly "training plan" from Monday to Friday where you’ll listen interactively to a series of podcasts on our Herr Professor App while commuting, while going for a walk or while having breakfast, and this way not wasting one extra minute of your valuable time.

 You’ll go through a simple 5-step process in every lesson that will take into account whatever level you’re in right now and which will help you to take it to the next level.